As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Voice assistants can be fussy, especially if setup wasn’t perfect or your devices don’t quite match.
 Here are the most common reasons your smart home stuff ignores you.

-Not every device works everywhere.
-Alexa, Google Assistant, and Apple HomeKit each have their own list of what’s compatible.
+Not every device works everywhere — which is why you might see Alexa slow to respond, Siri not responding, or Google Assistant stopped working if the device isn’t officially compatible.
 For example, a plug that’s great with Alexa might not work at all with Siri or Google Home.

 Common problems?
 Trying to control Zigbee gadgets without the right hub, or expecting Siri to handle devices made for Alexa only.
 Some older bulbs and switches don’t support new standards like Matter or Thread, which just makes things trickier.